open-sauced/docs/docs/features/connections.md

 ## What are Connections?

 Connections on OpenSauced serve as a way to build and nurture your professional network within the open source ecosystem.
-Imagine you're searching for experts in Artificial Intelligence using our "List" feature, and you come across several promising developers.
+Imagine you're searching for experts in Artificial Intelligence using our [List](lists.md) feature, and you come across several promising developers.
 What's next?
 With Connections, you can now send a request to connect, bringing these experts into your professional circle for easy communication and collaboration.

 ![connections demo](../../static/gif/connections.gif)